ROCm/rccl/README.md

 ## Introduction

 RCCL (pronounced "Rickle") is a stand-alone library of standard collective communication routines for GPUs, implementing all-reduce, all-gather, reduce, broadcast, and reduce-scatter.
 It has been optimized to achieve high bandwidth on platforms using PCIe, xGMI as well as networking using InfiniBand Verbs or TCP/IP sockets.
-RCCL supports an arbitrary number of GPUs installed in a single node or across multiple nodes, and can be used in either single- or multi-process (e.g., MPI) applications.
+RCCL supports an arbitrary number of GPUs installed in a single node, and can be used in either single- or multi-process (e.g., MPI) applications.
+Multi node support is planned for a future release.

-## What's inside

-At present, the library implements the following collectives operations:

-- all-reduce
-- all-gather
-- reduce-scatter
-- reduce
-- broadcast

-These operations are implemented using ring algorithms and have been optimized for throughput and latency.
+The collective operations are implemented using ring algorithms and have been optimized for throughput and latency.
 For best performance, small operations can be either batched into larger operations or aggregated through the API.

 ## Requirements